Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 They stared at each other for a long, deeply uncomfortable moment.
 Nofl had never once been afraid of Julian - he couldn’t say why - but in that moment, something deep in instincts he barely realized he had sang out to him. *This is a dangerous being.*

-"Nofl...I’m gonna ask you one question.
+"Nofl...
+I’m gonna ask you one question.
 You’re gonna answer it completely.
 Can you do that?"

 That look of dangerous potential deepened, intensified, *multiplied.* It was all he could do not to twitch, look away, or panic.

 With more bravery than he felt, Nofl nodded.
-"I...will answer as best as I can."
+"I... will answer as best as I can."

 There was another long, uncomfortable moment.
 Nofl felt mesmerized and couldn’t look away.

 At long last, Julian relented, and a flash of utmost despair crossed his face.

-"Nofl...What the fuck *am* I?"
+"Nofl...
+What the fuck *am* I?"

 ___